-Mini rosemary wreaths are a creative and pretty way to dress up any Spring table.
-See how simple they are to make along with more Spring wreath ideas.
+These mini rosemary wreaths are a creative and pretty way to dress up your Spring or Easter table.
+See how simple these decorations are to make along with more Spring wreath ideas.

 Happy Spring!
 The birds are chirping and the sun is shining.
 Could it get any better?